WenjieWWJ/KDplus/README.md

 - Comet ML API key (`-a`) *(optional)* : If you want to use [Comet ML](https://www.comet.ml) for tracking your experiments, then either put your API key as the argument or make it the default argument in the `arguments.py` file.
 Otherwise, no need of using this argument.
 - Comet ML workspace (`-w`) *(optional)* : If you want to use [Comet ML](https://www.comet.ml) for tracking your experiments, then either put your workspace name as the argument or make it the default argument in the `arguments.py` file.
 Otherwise, no need of using this argument.

+We tested the No-teacher, FitNets, and HintonKD with pruning, weight sharing, and quantization, respectively.
+In addition, we also tried futher compression:
+1. KD+QAT+pruning;
+2. KD+pruning+weight sharing.

 In the following subsections, example commands for training are given for one experiment each.
 #### No Teacher
 Full Imagenette dataset, ResNet10